 Equal opportunity policy in the Department is not only about compliance with legal procedure, but also good management practice.
 The CORE Values of the Department uphold the principles of respect and diversity providing fairness and equal opportunity.
 This helps the Department to be an attractive organisation and safe workplace for all.
 Managers and principals are required to ensure that equal opportunity and anti harassment policy, legislation and supporting diversity principles and practices are integrated into appropriate workplace plans and activities.

-The EO Act 2010 can be downloaded from:
+The EO Act 2010 can be downloaded from the

 School Equal Opportunity Compliance